philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 The line starting with "TR" has the estimates for theta_0 (the "scaled mutation rate") and rho_0 (the "scaled recombination rate").

-The following lines have estimates for other parameters, including time and population size at a given time.
+The following lines have estimates for other parameters, including scaled time and the scaling factor for population size at a given time.

 Notably, the numbers are scaled to mutation rate and population size.
 How do we translate these to unscaled estimates of effective population size?